tanguyguillo/blog/README.md

  Html
  Css

 ## Getting Started

 How to use it ?

-1) Just copy the files on your Desktop
+1) Just copy the file onto the desktop or website provider
 2) Create a new DB
 3) Import the sql files from the folder "DB" at the root of the project in your new DB
 4) write the new informations of connection and the baseUrl  in "app/config/config-example.php" and rename it in config.php